panfass/Estudy-TEI-of-Athens-Clone/README.md

 ## Usage

 You can install it on any server that supports .JSP / (.war files).
 There are many tutorials online about it.
-Then there is the .sql where needs to imported with a platform like PhpMyadmin, MySQL Workbench etc.
+Then there is the "DB_to_be_imported.sql" which needs to imported using a platform like PhpMyadmin, MySQL Workbench etc.

 ## Disclaimer